 If you’re anything like us, you love to do everything with your dog!
 Walking, sleeping, watching movies, going for a drive… Doggos make for the perfect sidekick to make any activity more enjoyable.
 But when it comes to eating, not everything can be shared.
-Let's take a look at the top 10 fruits safe for dogs.
-Is pineapple good for dogs?

-What Fruits are Safe for Dogs?
+What Fruits Are Safe for Dogs?

 Many dog owners make the mistake of assuming that if a fruit is safe for humans, it must be safe for their pooch too.
 Right?

 The good news is there are a number of fruits safe for dogs to enjoy with you, and they have great health benefits as well!
-In this article, we’ll discuss the top 10 fruits safe for dogs or what fruits can dogs eat along high in fibre and vitamin content.
+In this article, we’ll discuss the top 10 fruits safe for dogs or what fruits can dogs eat that are high in fibre and vitamin content.

 What Fruits Can Dogs Eat?